ahmedkhelifi/Home-care/README.md

 The doctor uses the following API calls to get a list of all existing patients or to add a new patient.

-- GET `/api/patient/`
+- GET `/getPatients`
-Return a list of all patients
+Return a list of all patients inlcuding the health status points

-- POST `/api/patient/`
+- POST `/addPatient`
 Creates a new Patient

+- POST `/medication`
+Assigns a medication to a patient

+- GET `/getPatients/health/risk`
+Returns all patients with high or average health risk

 ## Medication